 The aesthetics associated with Motorola MB8611 are pretty standard with this cable modem assuming a rectangular, plastic-clad form factor.
 Also, the weight for the same is set at a manageable 1.15 pounds, which furthers the portability quotient.

 Coming to the dimensions, the modem measures 7.88 x 7.25 x 2.25 inches, making it one of the thicker options around.
 However, the well-ventilated layout more than makes up for the chunkier chassis by keeping it exceptionally cool, even under demanding circumstances.

 Furthering the design-specific elements is the LED setup, with Motorola making way for five front-facing status reporting lights for accurately identifying network status.
 And that’s not it, there are two rear-adhering LEDs in play to report the status of the standalone ethernet port.

-4. Hardware & Technology
+Hardware & Associated Technologies

 The hardware setup deserves a special mention with Motorola paving the way for a standard power-efficient Broadcom processor and 512MB of RAM to ensure minimal latency.
 And on top of that, there is 128MB of storage space to keep the firmware insights handy.

 The hardware configuration brings in a wide range of possibilities for this cable modem.
 This includes ARM-powered performance boosts and the availability of the DOCSIS 3.1 standard.
 Note that DOCSIS 4.0 has been announced yet it will take time to implement the same.

 While the DOCSIS 3.1 technology with 2 x 2 OFDM/OFDMA compatibility is a futuristic asset, the MB8611 is even backward compatible with the 32 x 8 channel bonding support offered by the DOCSIS 3.0 networking standard.